Isangeles/burnsh/README.md

 ## Multiplayer
 It's possible to join an online game hosted on the [Fire](https://github.com/isangeles/fire) server.

-To connect to the remote server set the `fire` value in `.burnsh` config file to `true` and specify server host and port in `server` config value.
+To connect to the remote server specify server host and port in `server` config value in `.burnsh` configuration file.

 After that Burn Shell will try to establish a connection with the game server on startup.